michaelhenry/NewsMagazineApp/README.md

 _______________________

 > Want to read some Docs?
-Please refer to the [WIKI](https://github.com/michaelhenry/NewsMagazineApp/wiki "Wiki")
+Please refer to the [WIKIs](https://github.com/michaelhenry/NewsMagazineApp/wiki "Wikis").

 _______________________